lukiwieser/aave-liquidation-risk/README.md

   * Before borrowing, they must deposit a certain amount as collateral.
     The exact amount depends on the cryptocurrency.
     This ensures that users do not act maliciously.
-  * They can `repay` part of the borrowed assets at any time.
+  * They can `repay` part of the borrowed assets any time.
 * Liquidations:
-  * Due to price changes in the deposited and borrowed cryptocurrencies of users, it might happen that they have not enough collateral deposited.
+  * Due to price changes in the deposited and borrowed cryptocurrencies of users, it might happen that they do have not enough collateral deposited.
   * If that is the case, other users can trigger a `liquidation call` and purchase up to 50% of the collateral at a discounted price.
-  * This mechanism ensures that AAVE does not lose money.
+  * This mechanism ensures that Aave does not lose money.

-For more details, take a look at the [AAVE V1 Whitepaper](https://github.com/aave/aave-protocol/blob/master/docs/Aave_Protocol_Whitepaper_v1_0.pdf) and [AAVE V2 Whitepaper](https://github.com/aave/protocol-v2/blob/master/aave-v2-whitepaper.pdf).
+For more details, take a look at the [Aave V1 Whitepaper](https://github.com/Aave/Aave-protocol/blob/master/docs/Aave_Protocol_Whitepaper_v1_0.pdf) and [Aave V2 Whitepaper](https://github.com/Aave/protocol-v2/blob/master/Aave-v2-whitepaper.pdf).

 ### Data Gathering

 Here is a short overview of the datasets used in this project:
-* AAVE Transactions:
+* Aave Transactions:
-  * 235,000 transactions from the smart contracts Lending Pool V2 (`0x7d2768dE32b0b80b7a3454c06BdAc94A69DDc7A9`) and WETH Gateway (`0xcc9a0B7c43DC2a5F023Bb9b738E45B0Ef6B06E04`)
+  * 235,000 transactions from the Ethereum blockchain
+  * Smart contracts:
+    * Lending Pool V2: `0x7d2768dE32b0b80b7a3454c06BdAc94A69DDc7A9`
+    * WETH Gateway: `0xcc9a0B7c43DC2a5F023Bb9b738E45B0Ef6B06E04`
   * Source: Etherscan API
-* AAVE ABI:
+* Aave ABI:
   * For decoding contract methods
-  * Source: npm package @aave/protocol-v2 and Etherscan API
+  * Source: npm package @Aave/protocol-v2 and Etherscan API
 * Price History:
   * For exploring correlation with asset prices
   * Source: Coinapi API
-* AAVE TVL History:
+* Aave TVL History:
   * For general data exploration
   * Source: Defipulse API